ragardner/tksheet/README.md

  - Change fonts and font size
  - Change any colors in the sheet
  - Left or Centre text alignment
- - Copes with cell elements being strings/ints/floats
+ - Cell elements can be any class with a `str` method

 ### [Version release notes](https://github.com/ragardner/tksheet/blob/master/RELEASE_NOTES.md)